To help you manage dysphagia after TBI, this post will discuss the causes and treatment methods.

 - Repeat until all the pieces of paper are in the cup.

-This exercise strengthens your cheeks and tongue.
+This exercise strengthens your cheeks and tongue, which can help improve swallowing skills.

 2. Dry Swallow